Kyle Tucker Player Props: Astros vs. Braves

-On Saturday, Kyle Tucker (.455 slugging percentage in past 10 games, with no home runs) and the Houston Astros face the Atlanta Braves, whose starting pitcher will be Kyle Wright.
-First pitch is at 7:20 PM ET.
+Kyle Tucker -- batting .294 with a double, two home runs, seven walks and six RBI in his past 10 games -- will be in action for the Houston Astros against the Atlanta Braves, with Max Fried on the mound, on April 23 at 1:35 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Braves.
+He notched a home run while going 1-for-5 in his last game against the Braves.

 Kyle Tucker Game Info & Props vs. the Braves